dq0708/vaxmap/README.md

-# Modeling and presentation of vaccination coverage estimates
+# Modeling and presentation of vaccination coverage estimates using data from household surveys

 Here are some example R code for the analyses and visualizations in "Modeling and presentation of vaccination coverage estimates using data from household surveys" by Dong and Wakefield (2021) (https://doi.org/10.1016/j.vaccine.2021.03.007).